medavox/tuki-nuwa/text/README.md

 In this role, it needs words for ideas that were previously left out or ignored.

-I'm retooling Toki Pona for this new purpose, hopefully without compromising its central philosophy too much.
+I'm retooling Toki Pona for this new purpose, without compromising its central philosophy of simplicity.

 The goal of this offshoot is different from that of Toki Pona's -- or at least different from its original goal.